 Freshly-squeezed orange juice.

-Juice offers the most powerful way to pack a concentrated dose of fruits and veggies into a tiny serving.
+Juice is a quintessential vegan food that allows you to pack a concentrated dose of fruits and veggies into a tiny serving.
 For instance, it can take nearly a dozen carrots to make just one glass of juice.

 Nutritional Benefits

-Juicing lets you easily sneak more vegetables into your diet, especially the varieties that don’t make it into your salads or stir-fries.
-For instance, I don’t tend to enjoy beets or celery in any form, but I just love juice made with these foods.
+Juicing gives you one more route to consume more vegetables, especially the varieties that don’t make it into your salads or stir-fries.
+For instance, if you don’t enjoy eating beets or celery, you might still love juice made with these foods.

-While juicing removes a great deal of fiber-rich pulp, nearly all the fruit or vegetables’ calories and micronutrients are retained.
-Since most Americans don’t eat nearly enough produce, juicing provides an especially convenient way to remedy this shortfall.
+While juicing removes most of the fiber-rich pulp from your fruits and vegetables, nearly all the calories and micronutrients are retained.
+Since most Americans don’t eat nearly enough produce, juicing can offer a convenient way to remedy this shortfall.

-You can’t any food that tops vegetable juice as a source of highly concentrated nutrients.
+Vegetable juice is hard to beat as a source of highly concentrated nutrients.
 When juicing vegetables at home, throwing in some leafy greens will bump up the nutrition another notch.
 Spinach or parsley are especially good choices.

 Buying Juice

-If you want a better, fresher grade of juice, visit a juice bar.
-You can also get fresh juice at most natural food store delis, and at many vegetarian restaurants.
+If you want truly fresh juice, visit a juice bar.
+You can also get freshly-made juice at most natural food store delis, and at many vegetarian restaurants.

 Juicers

-Choosing an electric juicer from the many models available can be overwhelming, since a wide variety of brands cover every price point.
-Check out our juicers page to learn how to make a well-informed selection.
+Choosing an electric juicer from the many models available can be overwhelming, since you’ll find models at every price point.
+See my juicers page to make a well-informed selection.

 Making Juice at Home

-Nothing beats home juicing.
+If you’re going to drink juice, nothing beats making it yourself.
 Not only do you gain total control over the quality of the ingredients, you can select your fruits and vegetables in proportions that suit your taste.
-Juice bars rarely add as much ginger or parsley as I’d like—I consider vegetable juice made without a thumb-sized hunk of ginger a missed opportunity.
+Juice bars rarely add as much ginger or parsley as I’d like—I consider vegetable juice made without a thumb-sized chunk of ginger a blown opportunity.

 Beets and greens are overwhelmingly strong tasting when juiced all by themselves, but they’re a delicious addition when held to about ten percent of your drink.

-One way to boost nutrition is to make a point of adding several fruits or vegetables of different colors.
+One way to further boost your juice’s nutrition is to use fruits or vegetables of different colors.
 The pigments in these colors are indicative of different nutrients.
 By all means go off the beaten track and experiment with unusual fruits or vegetables.
 A little purple cabbage or orange sweet potato, for instance, will bring a new dimension to your juice.

 For further reading: Please see our vegan nutrition page and our guide to vegan eating.